MonJarvis/Snake_game/README.md

 ## Acknowledgments
 - Built with Python's `turtle` module.
 - Inspired by the classic Snake game.

+## Gameplay Instructions

+In this Snake Game, one of the unique mechanics involves picking prime numbers.
+When the snake eats food, the game will prompt you to identify whether the number displayed is a prime number.
+Make sure to pick the prime numbers to score points and progress in the game!

 Enjoy the game and have fun!